-Ride hailing app company Uber Technologies Inc is generating more than $1 billion in profit a year in its top 30 cities globally, and partly using that money to bankroll its expansion in China, Chief Executive Travis Kalanick said in an interview.
+Ride hailing app company Uber Technologies Inc [UBER.UL] is generating more than $1 billion in profit a year in its top 30 cities globally, and partly using that money to bankroll its expansion in China, Chief Executive Travis Kalanick said in an interview.

 When life-style related diseases are tightening its grip, Koramangla, a startup-hub where young leaders are betting for their best, is witnessing a sudden spurt in health and fitness industry, as the youth here are increasingly prioritising there fitmess.
 And their effort is not without any understanding.
 Ashmantak, a techie living in Koramangala says that he came across reports of increasing non-communicable disease in India and its reason.

 On 11 March, panic struck engineers at a giant power station on the banks of the Ganges river in West Bengal state.

 Readings showed that the water level in the canal connecting the river to the plant was going down rapidly.
 Water is used to produce steam to run the turbines and for cooling vital equipment of coal-fired power stations.